caputocode/concrete-jungle-api-app/README.md

 # Features Left to Implement

 Another feature to consider implementing would be the ability for users to use a check box system with google maps so that multiple amenities can be seen at the same time/filtered out with the use of different markers for each amenity.
+The addition of a travel blog could be considered.

 ## Technologies Used